SalehRazian/distributed-computation-neuro-ai-challenge/readme.txt

 Pickle and Dill:
 Serializing the function using Dill is not safe according to some sources, however, it was used in this project for demonstration purposes.

+Potential Problems:
+During the testing phase of the project, it is important to note that tasks were sometimes allocated to one worker.
+This could be a problem that needs to be investigated.

+Some Improvements:
+Using Jug would be an improvement as it gives us more control over the tasks.
+Saving the tasks and their results at the user's local machine could be beneficial in case the server goes down during a long computation.
+Making the flask_client a scheduler and a worker could be beneficial to maximize efficient usage of resources.